TimaSlipko/modelfox-go/README.md

 - `arm64` `darwin`
 - `amd64` `windows`

-Are you interested in another platform?
-[Open an issue](https://github.com/modelfoxdotdev/modelfox/issues/new) or send us an email at [help@modelfox.dev](mailto:help@modelfox.dev).

 ModelFox for Go links to the modelfox C library, so cgo is required.
 The modelfox C library will be linked statically into your executable, so when you run `go build` you will still get a statically linked executable you can run anywhere without having to worry about dynamic linking errors.

-## Examples

-The source for this package contains a number of examples in the `examples` directory.
-Each example has a `README.md` explaining how to run it.